 2. Prepare your young kids for the adjustment.
 It may be easy for adults and older children to adjust to losing an hour of daylight and gaining an hour of sleep.
 For younger children, this change can be more difficult.
 Something you can start early in the week is to push your kids to stay up later or to change your clocks back about 15 minutes each day – this will allow for a smooth adjustment not only for your kids but will give you time to adjust as well.

 3. Check or replace smoke, carbon monoxide and natural gas alarms.
 Are you one of those people with many disconnected smoke alarms after burning toast a few too many times?
 Daylight savings is a great reminder to check the batteries and functionality of your home safety detectors.
 Make sure you have full batteries in your devices and that you are using the best product on the market to keep your family safe.
-The new IoPhic uses a unique microprocessor technology to distinguish nuisance alarms from a real fire and to ensure the best detection of all types of fires from a single alarm.
-Pretty cool.

 4. Try to absorb as much natural light as possible.
 Once we fall back an hour we tend to miss out on all the natural light that occurs during the day.
 Remember that it is important for your body and mind to absorb as much natural light as possible to generate vitamin D. Absorbing the light will help to avoid the ‘winter blues’ and just put you in an overall better state of mind and body.